Days to Expiry — Option Selling Analyzer logo

 Assignments aren't bad—they're just different outcomes.
 Track them separately.

 If 80% of your trades get assigned, you're not running an income strategy.
 You're running a buy-write strategy with different tax treatment.
+When positions move against you, knowing when to roll covered calls versus taking assignment can preserve your returns.
+Proper options assignment tracking ensures you never miss an expiration or assignment event that could impact your returns.

 4. Performance Metrics (Calculated)